jzohrab/practicing-guitar/docs/outline.rst

-Part I - Introduction
+Part 1 - Introduction
-what this book is
-what it's not
-background
-my background
-sources
-suggested how to use this book who it's for suggestions and feedback
+What This Book Is
+What It's Not
+Who It's For
+How To Use It
+Background
+My Background
+Sources
+Suggestions And Feedback

-Part II - Fundamentals
+Part 2 - Fundamentals
-Don't want to presume anything about what you want to accomplish, but there are a few things that everyone should keep in mind
+The Intuitive Method
-Relaxation and Tension
+Tension and Relaxation
-Playing is govered by the nervous system
-Bad intuitive method
-A better practice routine - record yourself keeping a journal experimentation and observation organization time to spend practicing and schedule ease in playing
+Ease In Playing
+The Nervous System
+A Better Practice Routine
+A Practice Journal
+Experimentation And Observation
+Organization
+Practice Time and Schedule

-Part III - the techniques
+Part 3 - the techniques
 sample licks

-Part IV - misc
+Part 4 - misc
-memorization
-mental health
-repertoire
-improvisation
+Memorization
+Mental Health
+Repertoire
+Improvisation

-Part V - references
+Part 5 - references

-Part VI - scores (?)
+Part 6 - scores (?)

+.. todo:: get rid of this page once all sections laid out.